shwetasharmaeco/kickstarter_analysis/README.md

 * Dataset had 33 indicators tracking category, location, backers count, goal etc for 18000 kickstarters.
 * Data had json objects in a couple of columns.
 Which were parsed to obtain relevenat key value pairs.
 Unix timestamp columns were converted to datetime columns for statistical analysis.
-* Dataset has "Nan" whic were strategically to only include columns/attributes which had valid data in them.
+* Dataset has "Nan" which were strategically handled to only include columns/attributes which had valid data in them.
 * Dataset is a mix of numerical, datetime, string and categorical columns.

 # Features Analysed